MichaelCurrin/dev-cheatsheets/cheatsheets/shell/text_files.md

 ## Clipboard

 Copy to and paste from clipboard.
+Especially useful for very large files or when you use SSH with no GUI.

 Options are: